wth-mvp-s/LT/az204/n90-120 - encours.md

 - [ ] Create a Selenium web test and configure it to run from your workstation as a scheduled task.
-- [ ] Set up a URL ping test to query the home page.
+- [x] Set up a URL ping test to query the home page.
 - [ ] Create an Azure function to query the home page.
 - [ ] Create a multi-step web test to query the home page.
 - [ ] Create a Custom Track Availability Test to query the home page.

-#### Qp27.3Topic4Set4question19 ::You develop and add several functions to an Azure Function app that uses the latest runtime host.
+#### Qp27.3Topic4Set4question19_p.36 ::You develop and add several functions to an Azure Function app that uses the latest runtime host.
 The functions contain several REST API endpoints secured by using SSL.
 The Azure Function app runs in a Consumption plan.
 `You must send an alert when any of the function endpoints are unavailable or responding too slowly.
 `You need to monitor the availability and responsiveness of the functions.
 `What should you do?